Frequently Asked Question's

 If we go on vacation and my child misses practice(s), is that a problem?
 Youth tackle football is a big commitment as well as a true team sport.
 It is highly recommended not to schedule any vacations.
 Also, it's very important for every child to make it to practice and maximize their potential.
-We only practice 2-3 days a week once the regular season begins, while most of our competition practices 3-4 days a week.
-So, summer practices are an integral part of our teams growth.
+We only practice 2 days a week once the regular season begins, while most of our competition practices 3-4 days a week.
+So, early practices are an integral part of our teams growth.
 We want to field competitive teams and make sure your children are safe and prepared to play to the best of their ability.
-Usually, newer players that miss any amount of summer practice will end up being minimum play children or quit.
+Usually, newer players that miss any amount of practice will end up being minimum play children or quit.
 This is a fact.

 What is the total cost for the 2021 season and what is included?
 The 'Standard Registration fee' is $895.
 The 'Financial Assistance' fee is $355 (see below).
 The standard & FA fee both include the use of a custom painted new or reconditioned/certified Riddell helmet with a hard cup chin strap and Riddell shoulder pads as well as a new mesh practice jersey and pull-over game new pants.
 Also included to keep, is a custom game jerseys*, game socks, athletic wicking t-shirt & shorts.
 Our expenses have tripled over the past four years and our donations & grants have decreased.
-Therefore, to provide our children with quality gear & to cover: insurance, field space, referee fee's, uniforms, field equipment, league fee's, practice lights, medics for home games and more, we need to raise our fee's slightly on the standard fee.
+Therefore, to provide our children with quality gear & to cover: insurance, field space, coaches gear, referee fee's, uniforms, field equipment, league fee's, practice lights, medics for home games and more, we need to raise our fee's slightly.
 Replacement gear will be charged at the retail price at the time of purchase.

 What conference do we play in?
 We are a member of the Gold Coast Youth Football League (GCYFL).
 The GCYFL is regarded as one the most organized and one of best youth football conferences in the country.